Hag2528/wireframing/README.md

 Version History: Automatically saves design history, allowing you to track changes or revert to previous versions.

+Real-World Scenario: Wireframing Prevents Usability Issues
+Scenario:
+A team was developing a university course registration platform.
+During the wireframing stage, they created low-fidelity mockups of the student dashboard, including the course selection interface.

+Identified Issue:
+User testing of the wireframe revealed that students found it confusing to navigate between available courses and their selected schedule.
+The layout buried important actions like “Add to Schedule” and “View Conflicts,” causing users to overlook key features.

+Resolution:
+Based on this feedback, the team restructured the wireframe—placing course actions more prominently and grouping related tasks in tabs.
+They also added visual indicators for schedule conflicts directly in the wireframe.

+Impact on the Final Product:
+These early changes led to a more intuitive design.
+By the time the development phase began, usability issues were already addressed, saving development time and improving the overall user experience.
+Post-launch feedback confirmed higher user satisfaction and fewer support requests.

 Plugins and Templates: Access a vast library of plugins and community-built wireframe kits to speed up your workflow.